pawatsethaput/OpenBank/REST-API-V1.4.5.md

             "currency": "EUR",
             "amount": "The transaction amount as a string, e.g. 12.43" },
-        "description": "The basic description of the transaction" }
+        "description": "The sender's description of the transaction (e.g. My rent)", "challenge_type" : "SANDBOX_TAN"
+    }

 **Case 1 - No security challenge is required**